All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Administration Scheduling

 Semaglutide is injected once weekly, typically on the same day each week.
 BPC-157, whether oral or subcutaneous, is administered daily or twice daily depending on the physician's protocol.
 These schedules are independent.
-There is no requirement to synchronize them, and no pharmacological advantage to taking both at the same time of day.
+There's no requirement to synchronize them, and no pharmacological advantage to taking both at the same time of day.

 A practical weekly schedule might look like this: semaglutide on a chosen weekday morning, BPC-157 daily at a time convenient for the patient (morning, evening, or split between both).
 The simplest schedule is the best schedule, because adherence drives outcomes.